Rainbow Brite

-Rainbow Brite is a media franchise by Hallmark Cards, introduced in 1984.
+Rainbow Brite is an American media franchise by Hallmark Cards, introduced in 1984.
 The animated Rainbow Brite television series first aired in 1984, the same year Hallmark licensed Rainbow Brite to Mattel for a range of dolls and other merchandise.
 A theatrical feature-length film, Rainbow Brite and the Star Stealer, was released by Warner Bros. in 1985.
 The franchise was rebooted in 2014 with a three part mini-series released on Hallmark's online streaming video service, Feeln.
 A line of new merchandise by Hallmark online and in its shops debuted in 2015.

 Production

 Rainbow Brite made her animated debut in the syndicated prime-time television special, "Peril in the Pits," which was first aired on June 27, 1984.
 Later, a pair of two-part specials were produced: "The Mighty Monstromurk Menace" and "The Beginning of Rainbowland."

 A theatrical feature-length film, Rainbow Brite and the Star Stealer, was released by Warner Bros. in 1985.
 The specials became part of DIC's weekly syndicated Kideo TV block of programming starting in April 1986, which were followed up with eight more episodes for a total of thirteen, which is one season in American television, and were rerun until the end of March 1987, after which the show was replaced on the Kideo TV schedule by Lady Lovely Locks & the Pixietails.
 All were published on VHS videotapes in the United States and other countries, along with two live-action programs.
 One of these was a program intended for use at kids' birthday parties ("It's Your Birthday Party"); the other was made on location at the San Diego Zoo ("San Diego Zoo Adventure").